KaiKai7/Wall-Mark/Paywall Links.md

 Due to reasons beyond the control of the developer, these links may become inactive.
 But the app has the abiltity to let the user update the site links.

+You can replace the built-in links with custom links, but upon restart of the app, the links will revert to default.

-New links will be listed here, as they are found/needed.
+New links will be listed here as they are found/needed.
+And old links will be updated with version changes.

 Feel free to contact me or leave a comment regarding new, old or expired links.